Music

-A week later, on Saturday, October 4th, it will be Flamencuba's turn, with Caramelo de Cuba, considered one of the best pianists in the world, and Benji Habichuela, a musician based in Mallorca.
-"Having Caramelo de Cuba on board is truly a luxury for us.
-The best musicians in the world request him and he is a global reference, one of those musicians who have made a name for themselves and who we long to hear live," explain the festival organizers.
-The performance will also take place in the Plaza del Rector Rubí, where Magalí Sare and Sebastià Gris will also perform, two young musicians and composers with a more than established career, as demonstrated by works such as Unmarried, the latest offering from Sare, which will premiere in Manacor.
-The recitals in the Plaza del Rector Rubí will also include food and beverage service, with the aim of turning "every jazz night into a space for cultural encounter and coexistence," according to Manacor City Council.
+The performance will take place in the Plaza del Rector Rubí, where the musicians Magalí will also be performing, with a more than consolidated career, as demonstrated by works such as Unmarried, Sare's latest offering, which will premiere in Manacor.
+The concerts in Rector Rubí Square also include food and beverage service, with the aim of turning "every jazz night into a space for cultural encounter and coexistence," according to Manacor City Council.

 September 27